What is a Cash Flow Statement?

 You can get a sense of the company’s acquisition history from the line Acquisitions, Net of Cash Acquired.
 You can see how much the company spent to buy other businesses and when.
 There are situations where you’ll need to derive the price the company paid to acquire another business.
-If the price paid is not disclosed in the company’s press releases, then you can get an estimate from the Cash Flow Statement.
+If the company’s press releases don’t disclose the purchase price, then you can get an estimate from the Cash Flow Statement.

 You can also triangulate price paid with valuation multiples to back-solve for the target company’s operating metrics.
 Once you have the operating metrics, you can potentially back them out of the company’s overall operating metrics.
 This will allow you evaluate the business’s organic performance independent of acquired financials.

 Capital return is an important factor for some investors.
 We can see whether the company is returning capital to shareholders under Cash Flow from Financing.
 If the company pays dividends, then it’ll show Dividend Payments.
 If it has a share buyback program, then it’ll show the amount of cash spent on repurchasing shares.
 Companies that are not returning capital to investors will not have either of these two lines.